yongyuan7/yongyuan7.github.io/_pages/about.md

 I earned my Ph.D. in Crop and Soil Science – Environmental Toxicology with a dual major in Environmental Science and Policy at Michigan State University in 2020.
 I received my BS in Environmental Science from the University of Alberta in Canada.
 I worked on antibiotic resistance and bacterial microbiome in lettuce-soil systems during my Ph.D.
 In my spare time, I enjoy exploring good eats, fun places, and hanging out with friends.

-I am trained and had proficient in microbiome bioinformatics (Amplicon sequencing, shotgun metagenome sequencing, and shotgun metatranscriptome sequencing).
+I am proficient in microbiome bioinformatics (amplicon sequencing, shotgun metagenome sequencing, and shotgun metatranscriptome sequencing).
 Please navigate to bioinformatics service page for paid microbiome raw data processing service.